 Where does this A Level Chemistry course lead?

 In the past our students have entered university to follow many different courses – pharmacy, medicine, dentistry, physiotherapy, analytical chemistry, pure chemistry, forensic science, biological and environmental sciences, law, engineering and business.

 Course Entry Requirements

-Grade 5 in GCSE Chemistry or 55 in Core & Additional Science (not Applied) plus grade 5 in GCSE Maths and grade 4 in English Language.
+Grade 5 in GCSE Chemistry or 55 in Combined Science plus grade 5 in GCSE Maths and grade 4 in English Language.